-You’ve most likely checked other resources on the internet in search of a solution, and you’re even more confused after reading them.
+You’ve most likely checked other online resources searching for a solution and are even more confused after reading them.
 The thing is that many of these sites tend to mix up the IRS standard rates for business and medical purposes.

 So, what gives?